abtris/dockeradvent.com/_posts/2015-12-02-day-two-open-container-ecosystem.md

 ---

 Hi everyone,<br>
- I can talk about [Open Container Ecosystem](https://www.mindmeister.com/389671722/open-container-ecosystem-formerly-docker-ecosystem), today.
+ I can write about [Open Container Ecosystem](https://www.mindmeister.com/389671722/open-container-ecosystem-formerly-docker-ecosystem), today.

 If you look at [mindmap](https://www.mindmeister.com/389671722/open-container-ecosystem-formerly-docker-ecosystem) created by [Krishnan Subramanian](http://krishworld.com/).
 You can see how is open container ecosystem wide.